puzzalea/candy/readme.md

 - First we have a `div` with the class `accordion`.
 These accordions don't have a background color by default, so you can make them whatever color you'd like by adding a background color class.
 - Inside are two more `div`s: these have the classes `accordion-headline` and `accordion-content`.
 Whatever you put inside `accordion-headline` will be visible to start, and when the user clicks it, `accordion-content` will become visible.

+### Other Stuff

+Here are other classes you can put on elements:

+- `rounded-corners` - adds rounded corners to your element
+- `uppercase` - makes content all caps
+- `light-weight`, `normal-weight`, `semibold-weight`, and `bold-weight` - changes the font weight of your content (as long as the font you're using has these weights)

 ### Demo

 To see examples of how to use this library, [check out the demo site](https://puzzalea.github.io/candy/)!

+## Questions?
+Comments?

+Make an issue if you need anything. ✧･ﾟ:*╰(◕‿◕｡╰)